 I was not motivated to go to the store for pretzel sticks.
 I found some dark chocolate candy melts, put them in a Ziploc, microwaved until soft and piped out some sticks in advance.
 They harden pretty quickly and since no one will see them, they don’t have to be perfect.
 Pretzels are easier.

-Stick other end inside cupcake to form body.
+Stick other end inside cupcake to form the body.
 Frost entire body.
 I tried to melt the frosting a little bit and dunk, but because it was cream cheese (I think), that didn’t exactly work.
 But it helps to have a tiny brush to get the frosting into crevices and, of course, an angled spatula.

 Put a small stripe of frosting on the back of 4 candy corns.
 Attach candy corns to half of the ginger cookie.

 Cut Fruit by the Foot into small strips, about 1 inch long.
-Angle the edges and wrap around the candy corn.
-If you have the patience to take a toothpick and dab a little bit of frosting under the Fruit by the Foot before you put it on the candy corn, that helps.
+Angle the edges and wrap them around the candy corn.
+If you have the patience to take a toothpick and dab a little bit of frosting under the Fruit by the Foot before you put it on the candy corn, this helps.
 Push the entire colored end (if you can) into the donut hole.
 Be gentle, as I had a few donut holes crumble.
 If you have trouble with the candy corn falling off, use some frosting to secure it.
 Push in two mini chocolate chips for eyes.

 Add the candy corn feet and you’re done!
-You can change the design based on your taste.
+You can change the turkey cupcake design based on your taste.
 For instance, if you want to scrap the frosting, you’ll save loads of time.
 And since the pumpkin cupcakes, donut hole and ginger cookie are more or less the same color, it looks pretty good.
 I forgot to touch up the frosting that’s holding the candy corn in place though.

-Or you can omit the ginger cookies and just use the candy corn as feathers.
+Or, omit the ginger cookies and just use the candy corn as feathers.